mit-plv/riscv-semantics/exceptions.md

 `Maybe` monad, functions can return something or they can return `Nothing`, a special value.
 This is sort of like how methods in Java can always return some valid object or `null`.
-But in the `Maybe` monad, a computation halts as soon as something returns `Nothing`, and this precisely captures the 'early-return' behavior we want upon encountering an exception.
+But in the `Maybe` monad, a computation halts as soon as something returns `Nothing`, and this precisely captures the "early-return" behavior we want upon encountering an exception.

-So, `endCycle` returns `Nothing` (halting the computation), and all other functions do what they would normally do, just 'lifted' into the new Maybe-infused form of the monad.
+So, `endCycle` returns `Nothing` (halting the computation), and all other functions do what they would normally do, just "lifted" into the new `Maybe`-infused form of the monad.
 This matches the type signature for `endCycle`,
 too: `Nothing` could be a `Maybe Int`, a `Maybe String`, or a `Maybe` anything else.